tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 # APSExternalProtocolExtender

 This is an OSGi bundle that makes use of the OSGi extender pattern.
 It listens to services being registered and unregistered and if the services bundles _MANIFEST.MF_ contains ”APS-Externalizable: true” the service is made externally available.
 If the _MANIFEST.MF_ contains ”APS-Externalizable: false” however making the service externally available is forbidden.
+A specific service can also be registered containing an _aps-externalizable_ property with value _true_ to be externalizable.
+This overrides any other specification.

 The exernal protocol extender also provides a configuration where services can be specified with their fully qualified name to be made externally available.
 If a bundle however have specifically specified false for the above manifest entry then the config entry will be ignored.